-Stores or brands sometimes may label a shoe as vegan.
+Stores or brands sometimes may use a vegan friendly label.

 If you’re wondering: “my shoes are leather free, they are vegan!”